 Your vehicle does not need an extensive break-in.
-Try not to drive continuously at the same speed for the first 1,600 km (1,000 miles) of new vehicle operation.
-Vary your speed to allow parts to adjust themselves to other parts.
+Try not to drive continuously at the same speed for the first 1,000 miles (1,600 km) of new vehicle operation.
+Vary your speed frequently in order to give the moving parts a chance to break in.

-Drive your new vehicle at least 800 km (500 miles) before towing a trailer
+Drive your new vehicle at least 500 miles (800 km) before towing a trailer

-Do not add friction modifier compounds or special break-in oils during the first few thousand kilometers (miles) of operation, since these additives may prevent piston ring seating.
+Do not add friction modifier compounds or special break-in oils during the first few thousand miles (kilometers) of operation, since these additives may prevent piston ring seating.
 See Engine oil in the Maintenance and Specifications chapter for more information on oil usage.